 Key Points to Remember

-- When the bones of the skull fuse too early, the condition is called craniosynostosis, and surgical separation is required.
+- Craniosynostosis occurs when the bones of the skull fuse too early, requiring surgical separation.

-- In addition to the sutures of the skull fusing too early, syndromic craniosynostosis can also involve abnormal growth of the head and face.
+- Syndromic craniosynostosis involves abnormal growth of the head and face.
 The shape and placement of the eyes and development of the upper and lower jaw may also be affected.

 - Early treatment of head shape abnormalities leads to the best outcomes.